angular/angular/modules/angular2/docs/core/10_view.md

 By wrapping the `Greeter` instance into the `Locals` we allow the view to introduce variables which are in addition to the `Greeter` instance.
-During the resolution of the expressions we first check the locals, and then `Greeter` instance.
+During the resolution of the expressions we first check the locals, and then the `Greeter` instance.